-In addition to the estimated glomerular rate (eGFR) from creatinine being commonly used to understand kidney function, it is also used to determine the stages of kidney function and when the patient should be recommended to get a nephrology evaluation.
+In addition to the estimated glomerular rate (eGFR) from creatinine being commonly used to understand kidney function, it is also used to determine the stages of kidney function and when the patient should be recommended for a nephrology evaluation.

-Andrea Oliverio, the co-author of the paper as well as assistant professor of nephrology at Michigan Medicine, noted that it is likely for patients to not be recommended for nephrology evaluation in time if the current methods are overestimating kidney functions of an entire population.
+Andrea Oliverio, the paper’s co-author and assistant professor of nephrology at Michigan Medicine, noted that it is likely for patients not to be recommended for nephrology evaluation in time if the current methods overestimate kidney functions of an entire population.

 She further added that physicians made use of these equations to determine dosage for medications.
 As a result, patients might end up getting higher doses if their kidney function has been overestimated.